cormacj/Amstrad-ROM-Sources/amsdos/README.md

 # About this file

-I started to work on the disassembly of AMSDOS.ROM because I wanted to see how Amstrads handled booting CP/M. I got a little way into the Basic prep work, and then I discovered the work had already been done when I was browsing ACPC.me.
+I started to work on the disassembly of AMSDOS.ROM because I wanted to see how Amstrads handled booting CP/M. I got a little way into the initial prep work, and then I discovered the work had already been done when I was browsing ACPC.me.

 I wasn't able to track down the original author, so if you know who did this work,